 Definition

-NHS procurement follows PPN 06/21, meaning any supplier bidding for NHS contracts worth £5 million or more per year must submit a published Carbon Reduction Plan.
-From April 2024, this applies to NHS Supply Chain frameworks, regional NHS trusts, and Integrated Care Boards.
+NHS procurement follows PPN 06/21 and commonly asks suppliers for a published Carbon Reduction Plan in tender submissions.
+This applies to NHS Supply Chain frameworks, regional NHS trusts, and Integrated Care Boards.

-The short answer is yes.
-From April 2024, the NHS requires a Carbon Reduction Plan for all contracts — regardless of value.
-According to the Greener NHS programme, the NHS is responsible for approximately 4% of England's total carbon emissions, and supplier decarbonisation is central to their net-zero strategy.
-This guide explains exactly what that means for your business and how to get compliant quickly.
+NHS tender packs commonly ask suppliers for a published Carbon Reduction Plan as part of the submission — your tender pack is the source of truth.
+According to the Greener NHS programme, the NHS is responsible for approximately 4% of England's total carbon emissions, and supplier decarbonisation is central to its net-zero strategy.
+This guide explains what that means for your business and how to be ready quickly.

-This has caught many small and medium-sized businesses off guard.
-According to the Federation of Small Businesses, over 40% of NHS suppliers were initially unaware of the expanded requirement.
-If you currently supply the NHS and plan to rebid when your contract comes up for renewal, you need a CRP in place before that happens.
+According to the Federation of Small Businesses, many SMBs were initially unaware that NHS tenders commonly ask for a CRP.
+If you currently supply the NHS and plan to rebid when your contract comes up for renewal, having a published CRP ready is the safest move.

-The requirement applies across the entire NHS family, from individual trusts to national frameworks.
-Every NHS procurement route now includes a CRP check at the selection stage.
+The CRP request appears across the NHS family — individual trusts to national frameworks.
+Most NHS procurement routes now include a CRP check at the selection stage.

-According to NHS England, the requirement applies to:
+According to NHS England, this commonly applies to:

 For full details on the underlying policy, see our PPN 006 explained guide.
 For help with the template structure, see our CRP template UK guide.